gonzabessone/qa-portfolio-gonzalo-bessone/projects/api-testing/SoapUI/README-EN.md

 ### Evidence
 - `01-structure.png` — shows how TestCases and TestSteps are organized.
-- `02-add-positive.png` — example of a successful request/response with `<AddResult>`.
+- `02-add-positive.png` — example of a successful request/response with expected results.
-- `03-divide-error.png` — negative scenario showing a SOAP Fault and the matching assertion.
+- `03-divide-error.png` — showing a SOAP Fault and the matching assertion.
-- `04-testsuite-run.png` — full-test execution evidence (green).
+- `04-testsuite-run.png` — full-test execution evidence.